78-80 MHz Superfast Scanner

 I wanted a scanner wich was easy to control, low noise level and superfast scanning!

-The solution was a DDS-circuit.
-This solution use a two mixer system, where the first mixer use a constant frequency and the next mixer, mix the IF-frequency with a DDS-controlled frequency.
-Does it sound difficult?
+mixer use a constant frequency and the next mixer, mix the IF-frequency with a DDS-controlled frequency.

 No, it is not.
 Look at the pic below and I will explain it in more details.